 Then, piezo-electric devices can be classed as Transducers as they convert energy of one kind into energy of another (electrical to mechanical or mechanical to electrical).
-This piezo-electric effect produces mechanical vibrations or oscillations which are used to replace the LC tank circuit in the previous oscillators.
+This piezo-electric effect produces mechanical vibrations or oscillations which can be used to replace the standard LC tank circuit in the previous oscillators.

-There are many different types of crystal substances which can be used as oscillators with the most important of these for electronic circuits being the quartz minerals because of their greater mechanical strength.
+There are many different types of crystal substances that can be used as oscillators with the most important of these for electronic circuits being the quartz minerals, due in part to their greater mechanical strength.

 The equivalent electrical circuit for the quartz crystal shows a series RLC circuit, which represents the mechanical vibrations of the crystal, in parallel with a capacitance, Cp which represents the electrical connections to the crystal.
 Quartz crystal oscillators tend to operate towards their “series resonance”.

 The equivalent impedance of the crystal has a series resonance where Cs resonates with inductance, Ls at the crystals operating frequency.
 This frequency is called the crystals series frequency, ƒs.
 As well as this series frequency, there is a second frequency point established as a result of the parallel resonance created when Ls and Cs resonates with the parallel capacitor Cp as shown.